|

 then make this one of your Sigri

-haunts.
+haunts and stay late in the season.
 The best spot in town for ouzo and mezedes, the freshest fish, and on days when you are sweltering in Molyvos, Petra or Skala Eressos there is usually a nice breeze at the restaurant which is on the westernmost tip of the whole island.
 In fact it may be so windy you will have to sit on the sheltered side.
-Open all year, which means this is where the locals eat, so it has to be good, right?
-This is my first choice in Sigri, in fact I have to be coerced to eat elsewhere because
+Cavo Doro is open all year, which means this is where the locals eat, so it has to be good, right?
+This is my first choice in Sigri, in fact I

 There is more to recommend